 In addition to the agriculture-focused work, CGSD is exploring the institutional and policy landscape necessary to enable an early warning system (EWS) for climate-related disaster risks.
 Through data collection, field work and policy and institutional mapping, we hope to develop a framework for implementing an effective EWS.
 This system would improve the ability of the government and affected stakeholders, at the community level, to manage critical climate risks.

 In our experience, integrated solutions to sustainable development must be cultivated at local, national, regional and global levels.
-With this in mind, we are also developing a Myanmar Sustainable Development Center that would leverage the international expertise across the Earth Institute and Columbia University to support the country at this critical time.
-The Center will serve as a resource for learning, innovation, advocacy, actionable research, and local capacity building in sustainable development.
+With this in mind, we are developing a Myanmar Sustainable Development Program that would leverage the international expertise across the Earth Institute and Columbia University to support the country at this critical time.
+Such a program would serve as a resource for learning, innovation, advocacy, actionable research, and local capacity building in sustainable development.
 We maintain that an impartial institutional platform in Myanmar is necessary for understanding the critical challenges and opportunities, and for catalyzing action to achieve impact on sustainable development strategies.

-For more information about CGSD’s work in Myanmar, please contact Sarah Curran.
+For more information about CGSD’s work in Myanmar, please contact Kye Baroang.